 One feature I love is the grocery list.
 When you’re looking at a recipe you want to make you can select the ingredients and add them to your grocery list.
 Then once you’ve added all of your items to your list you can print it out.

 Unfortunately, I don’t think these services deliver to our area because we live in a small town and not close to a metropolitan area.
 I’d love to see them add the Walmart app or Sam’s Club for pick-ups because this is what’s available to us where we live.

-Summary – Beyoncé’s 22 Day Diet Plan
+Summary – Beyoncé’s 22 Day Diet Plan Review

 I’m tried different nutrition plans in the past including Keto, Paleo, Whole30, 30-Day Diet, and even the Blood Type Diet (at the suggestion of a doctor).
 But eating vegan, even though it was just for a few days, has been an interesting, eye-opening experience.

 The more I learn about nutrition the more I’m convinced that there’s not one specific eating plan that’s perfect for every person.
 We’re all unique and have specialized nutritional needs.
 And those needs can change over the course of our lifetime.
 Mine sure have.

 This is why I like to focus on eating real, nutrient-dense food, and avoiding processed food as much as possible.